November 5, 2012

 The only chance that humans have for the continuance of their own species, is to begin heeding the words of those who are promoting a non-destructive, non-exploitative way of existing with all life around them.
 Individuals who have not even begun to understand how vital rain forests are to human survival, as well as the survival of all life on the planet, need to be educated in regard to the issue.
 Rain forests are the “lungs of our planet”, natural humidifiers which generate the conditions necessary for life to exist, as well as carbon sequestration and storage systems.
 There is no question that we are obviously killing them off, to our own detriment.
 If the actual cause for their destruction is permitted to be continuously “hazed” behind the “smoke and mirrors”, which are well-funded by industry, then we are in serious trouble.

 Humanity will eventually be forced to face the simple reality that seven billion human beings can not sustain themselves in the same manner as millions of humans once did, on a planet with finite resources, without causing extreme ecologic upheaval.
 Seven billion human beings can live in sustainability on this planet, however, they can not do so whilst exploiting other life forms.
-It is fairly evident to me that humanity is at a crossroads, where it must make a conscious evolutionary choice to either move forward on a path of symbiosis with life, or continue following the current road to extinction.
+It is fairly evident to us that humanity is at a crossroads, where it must make a conscious evolutionary choice to either move forward on a path of symbiosis with life, or continue following the current road to extinction.